Associate Professor Yeoh Seng Guan

-Associate Professor Yeoh Seng-Guan is currently an Associate of the UNESCO Chair in Inter-religious and Inter-cultural Relations Asia-Pacific Region held by Emeritus Professor Gary Bouma.
+Associate Professor Yeoh Seng-Guan was an Associate of the UNESCO Chair in Inter-religious and Inter-cultural Relations Asia-Pacific Region held by the late Emeritus Professor Gary Bouma from 2009 to 2021.
 He also sits in various editorial and advisory boards of academic journals.

 For the past two decades, he has been involved in various civil society and human rights groups (notably Amnesty International Malaysia, ALIRAN and SUARAM) in Malaysia.

 - Malaysian Branch of the Royal Asiatic Society

 - Ugnayang Pang-Aghamtao (Anthropological Association of the Philippines) –